Phillips House – Exterior

-By 1884 the house had nearly doubled in size to the footprint we see today, including the existing laundry, kitchen, and second-floor guest room.
-Upon Mr. Webb’s death in 1896, David Mason Little, a relative by marriage, lived at the house with his family until 1903.
-The Misses King then rented it from Annie Webb, a founding member of one of Salem’s philanthropic sewing circles, the “Cheerful Workers,” until 1911.
-Over the years the interior and parts of the exterior were changed to reflect various styles that became popular, from Federal to Victorian to Colonial Revival.
+By 1884 the house had nearly doubled in size to the current footprint, including the existing laundry, kitchen, and second-floor guest room under Annie Webb’s direction.
+Upon Mr. Webb’s death in 1896, Mrs. Webb took up residence in Europe and rented the house to David Mason Little, a relative by marriage, and his family until 1903.
+Following the Littles, the Misses King rented 34 Chestnut Street until 1911.
+Over the years the interior and parts of the exterior were changed to reflect various styles that became popular, from Federal to Aesthetic to Colonial Revival.

 PHI Anna Phillips